IBM COMMUNITY RADIO

 A quick demo of beta functionality as of November 1, 2015:

-Throughout 2015, Miroslav Azis and I had been bouncing back and forth the idea of emancipating our fellow designers from the shackles of our hyper-corporate day-to-day at IBM.
-Manifesting through a series of community-organizing projects which fizzled out one after another, we codenamed our efforts 'Grand Unification Projects'.
+Throughout 2015, Miroslav Azis and I had been bouncing back and forth the idea of “emancipating our fellow designers from the shackles of our hyper-corporate day-to-day at IBM”.
+Manifesting through a series of community-organizing projects which fizzled out one after another, we codenamed our efforts “Grand Unification Projects”.

-Miroslav had been able to quickly coordinate the aquisition of a physical server in Raleigh, from which we installed a general-purpose streaming software, and admin interface to queue music.
+Miroslav had been able to quickly coordinate the aquisition of a physical server in Raleigh, from which we installed a general-purpose streaming software and an admin interface to queue music.
 We had the engine, and a method of queuing tracks, but there was no interface whatsoever that represented the content being delivered, or what the heck the entire operation was at all.
-I remedied this quickly, by spinning up a static page in our enterprise Github and linking it to the server–serving–music.
+I remedied this quickly by spinning up a static page in our enterprise Github and linking it to the server–serving–music.
 It looked like this:

 I was heavily inspired by the twisting of our existing design language — up until this point, the efforts of distinguishing IBM's visual design were very much in flux, and it wasn't exactly kosher to fuck around with the elements sanctified by our Global Branding teams, our logotype included — I was drawn to the extending of the 8-bars that constituted the “I” in “IBM” and turned them on their side, representing them as EQ bars.
-It was around this time that I had begun to plug static designs into prototyping tooling (Framer primarily) and give them life.
+It was around this time that I had begun to plug static designs into prototyping tooling (Framer primarily) and give them life:

-While extending the functionality of designs was nice, I felt that what we most needed at the time was an actually usable front end for our radio, so I began the task of dusting off my abilities and prototyping the radio interface of my dreams in Codepen, which was much more responsive and design friendly than editing static files in Github.
+While extending the functionality of designs was nice, I felt that what we most needed at the time was an actually-usable front end for our radio, so I began the task of dusting off my abilities and prototyping the radio interface of my dreams in Codepen, which was much more responsive and design friendly than editing static files in Github.
 I ended up with this: